gw90969-ops/medicalhumanitiesmusic-2025-2/jang-minsun.md

 Both works musically portray themes of tragic fate, inner suffering, and liberation beyond death through the physical decline caused by tuberculosis, yet their approaches differ according to the conventions of opera and musical theatre. 《La Traviata》 taemphasizes Violetta’s spiritual transformation through lyrical expressiveness and vocally driven writing, whereas 《Les Misérables》 depicts Fantine’s social and emotional downfall more directly through dramatic narrative and emotionally charged musical numbers.
 Despite employing different musical languages, both works ultimately serve a shared artistic function by using the motif of tuberculosis to illuminate human suffering and the possibility of spiritual redemption.

+The piece I hope will be played at my funeral is [Mahler’s Symphony No. 5](https://youtu.be/vOvXhyldUko?si=EWvBPptajDkWD2uo) I feel that this work captures the width and depth of a human life, and it reflects the way I have lived—energetically and with passion.
+Beginning with a tragic introduction, passing through the intense flow of life, and finally arriving at the warm, loving “Adagietto,” the structure of the symphony feels like the journey of a single life.
+It does not speak only of sorrow; rather, it brings out the many emotions one experi

 <img src="./jang-minsun.png" alt="description" style="width:40%;" />